Corona virus prevention face mask protection N95 masks and medical surgical masks at home .

 The Axios/Ipsos Poll:

 Although masks and social distancing are far from foolproof, they do appear to offer some protection against the transmission of SARS-CoV-2.
-The variant from India, B.1.617.2, also known as Delta, is spreading rapidly in Britain.
-This variant has also been identified in 20% of COVID cases in the US and will no doubt increase in coming weeks.
-For those who are not vaccinated, this highly transmissible variant poses a significant risk.
-Unvaccinated individuals who are not wearing face masks currently may want to reconsider, since the value of face masks is becoming increasingly clear.
+A variant from India, B.1.617.2, also known as Delta, spread rapidly in Britain.
+It also spread widely in the US.
+For those who are not vaccinated, this highly transmissible variant posed a significant risk.
+Unvaccinated individuals who don’t wear face masks may want to reconsider, since the value of face masks is becoming increasingly clear.

 Global Research on the Value of Face Masks: